JacobsThierry/GTAOJobRestarter/readme.md

 The script is looking for pattern.png.
 However, some clouds pattern in certain jobs may prevent the script from recognizing the prompt.
 To prevent this from happening, you can take a new screenshot, crop it so it look like `pattern.png` (you don't need to be very precise) and replace the said image.

+### I don't have a qwerty keyboard

+This script is assuming you're using a qwerty keyboard, with `w` as up and `s` as down.
+To change that, you can change `upButton = "w"` and `downButton = "s"` at the begining of the script.

 ## How It Works

 The script takes a screenshot regulary and check if `pattern.png` is on screen.
 If so, it will start a serie of inputs to restart the job.
 Otherwise, it will press `ctrl` two times to prevent you from beeing kicked.